flu-crew/octoFLU/README.md

 PYTHON = "E:/Anaconda3/python.exe"
 ```

-Explicit pathing is needed for anything now in the Windows Path.
+Explicit pathing is needed for anything not in the Windows Path.
 After using `pip` to install `dendroscope` and `smof`, the path to the `smof` executable can be found using `where smof`.
+Input and output remain unchanged.

 There has been known issues involving file encoding, while the file needs to be converted to ANSI to run correctly.